 Throughout his career, he delivered a mix of fun-loving honky-tonkers and incredibly stoic and intimate love ballads.
 It never really mattered what the subject was, Black always had an answer for it.
 His ability to play the heartbroken fool in one song and the sentimental and caring lover in the next was uncanny.
 He delivered each with an honest touch that resonates to this day.

-Much of that can be attributed to the fact that Black’s written the vast majority of songs he’s recorded over the course of his career.
-There’s an unmistakable tone in Black’s catalog that’s uniquely Black.
-More often than not, there’s a piercing warble and signature texture that helps create Black’s dynamic moments.
+Much of that can be attributed to the fact that Black's written the vast majority of songs he's recorded throughout his career.
+There's an unmistakable tone in Black's catalog that's uniquely Black.
+More often than not, there's a piercing warble and signature texture that helps create Black's dynamic moments.

 Here, we count down 15 of Clint Black's greatest songs to date.

 So many of Black's songs are rooted in idioms and expressions.
 Right from the jump, Black sets the scene with a clear and defined expression with "When My Ship Comes In."
 Found on 1993's The Hard Way, it finds Black playful and laid-back.
 Like George Strait's "Ocean Front Property," it's partly built on a tongue-in-cheek pipe dream comment.
 Where Strait's trying to sell you a piece of ocean front property in Arizona, Black's saying he'll be able to sail out of landlocked Colorado once he catches his big break.